Zabanaa/zabanaa.github.io/_posts/2017-01-15-mind-blowing-python-tips.md

 ## 4 - Looping over a sorted list

-You could sort out the list first then loop through it, or you could use sorted.
-And BAM, you're ... sorted.
+You can sort out the list first then loop through it, or you could use sorted.

 ```python